RichardBlessmann/Spotify2MP3/README.md

 ### Step 3: Add the coresponding Youtube link

-To execute the `second script` you need to have first the following packages installed.
+To execute the `2SearchForYTLinks` you need to have first the following packages installed.
 `py -m pip install youtube-search-python`
 If you use the VM of PyCharm you can find the package in the bottom left of your IDE in the Package Manager Tab.